 - If parents continue to disagree on treatment, you may have to help them resolve their conflict and reach a consensus before starting treatment.

 - If the parents cannot agree and the dispute cannot be resolved informally, you should seek legal advice about whether to apply for a court ruling.

 - The Department of Health's Reference guide to consent for examination or treatment addresses this sort of conflict.

-This guidance was correct at publication 16/11/2018.
-It is intended as general guidance for members only.
+This page was correct at publication on 16/11/2018.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.